-I couldn’t resist the temptation to add a little zing of lemon to my recipe but you can just as easily leave it out.
+I couldn’t resist the temptation to add a little zing of lemon to my recipe but you can just as easily leave it out for a classic vanilla slice.

-With 3 layers of goodness, this recipe is actually a pretty simple one and one that is very easy to make at home.
+With 3 layers of goodness, this recipe is actually a pretty simple one and luckily for us, it’s very easy to make at home.

 How to make it

-1. You’ll start by baking 2 sheets of pre-rolled puff pastry in the oven until golden.
+1. You’ll start by baking 2 sheets of pre-rolled puff pastry sheets in the oven until golden.

-2. The pastry is cut to size to fit into a 8×8 inch square baking tin.
+2. The pastry sheet is cut to size to fit into an 8×8 inch square baking tin.
 This is a simple matter of placing the tin on top of the baked pastry (once it has cooled) and using a sharp knife to cut through it.

 3. The custard made totally from scratch is a mixture of milk, cream, sugar, butter and vanilla that is heated just until the first bubbles start to appear.